(All fields required)

-We provide evaluations and intervention for a broad spectrum of child and adolescent mental health concerns ranging from mood, adjustment and anxiety disorders to behavioral and developmental concerns.
+We provide evaluations and intervention for a broad spectrum of child and adolescent mental and behavioral health concerns ranging from mood, adjustment and anxiety disorders to behavioral and developmental concerns.

 Conditions we evaluate and treat include:

-For more information on any of these conditions or questions about your child’s diagnosis, contact the Family Resource Library at the College Hill Campus at 513-636-7808.
+For more information on any of these conditions or questions about your child’s diagnosis, contact the Family Resource Center at the College Hill Campus at 513-636-7808.

 We provide educational services in a structured, safe environment for all students as they undergo mental health treatment.

 Staffed by teachers from Cincinnati Public Schools (CPS), our educational programs function on a traditional school schedule and are provided to all residential patients.